floriankraemer/floriankraemer.github.io/_posts/2024-02-16-About-Validation-and-Anti-Corruption-Layers.markdown

 ## Protection of Data Integrity

 In the infrastructure layer the primary concern, at least for DB systems, should be to ensure integrity.
 This is can be implemented by using schemas and constraints on the schema, if the DB system supports it.
 But it is the DB system that will enforce this and it will very likely lead in the most cases to exceptions in your applications.
-I've seen cases in which people caught such exceptions an delegated the messages to the output the user sees, as a kind of validation.
+I've seen cases in which people caught such exceptions and delegated the messages to the output the user sees, as a kind of validation.
 This is very problematic, because you bypass your domain to ensure the correctness of your data and rely on the infrastructure.
 If the infrastructure changes or has a bug, your whole "validation" is gone.

 Your input validation might match some of the DB constraints, e.g. checking that an email is unique for a new account, this is however no duplication, because each layer serves a very different purpose.